ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 ![Basic Overview](img/simple-overview.png)

-Because the comissioning workflow application quality is the end goal, the NFC suite includes learnings to design the CI setup needed for future system testing that bring a mobile phone into the test-rig.
-The use of a mobile and bluetooth pairing as well as the continous integration system is not included.
+Because the commissioning workflow application quality is the end goal, the NFC suite includes learnings to design the CI setup needed for future system testing that bring a mobile phone into the test-rig.
+The use of a mobile and bluetooth pairing as well as the continuous integration system is not included.